DennisDv24/optimization_plotters/README.md

-### An python script that optimizes an 2 variable functions and shows the resul using matplotlib
+### An python script that optimizes 2 variable functions and shows the resul using matplotlib
 To change the function and the initial point change `f` and `starting_point` at `gradient_test.py`.
 Note that the function must have an tuple as argument.
 For example: